Get insider access

 The AKG K371 and the Astro A40 TR Headset + MixAmp Pro 2017 are two different headphones that are designed for different uses.
 If you want a gaming headset with a boom microphone, get the Astro.
 On the other hand, if you're looking for a clear and well-balanced sound profile, go with the AKG.

 The Beats Solo Pro Wireless are better for most purposes than the AKG K371.
-The Beats are wireless headphones that have a significantly better build quality and a much more stable fit.
-They isolate you from much more ambient sound, thanks to their ANC feature.
+The Beats are wireless headphones with a significantly better build quality and a more stable fit.
+Thanks to their ANC feature, they isolate you from much more ambient sound.
 On the other hand, the AKG have a more neutral sound profile that some listeners may prefer.
 They're also much more comfortable.

 Test Results